-ARBD is the term used to describe the range of symptoms that can occur as a result of alcohol use.
+ARBD is the term used to describe the range of symptoms that can occur as a result of alcohol misuse.

-Alcohol use can have a direct affect on brain cells, resulting in poor judgement, difficulty making decisions and a lack of insight.
+Abuse from alcohol can have a direct affect on brain cells, resulting in poor judgement, difficulty making decisions and a lack of insight.

-Poor nutrition and vitamin deficiencies may also contribute to brain cell damage.
+Nutrition problems often accompany excessive alcohol misuse and vitamin deficiencies may also contribute to brain cell damage.